chrisgrieser/nvim-scissors/README.md

   prefixes.
 - Automatic hot-reloading of any changes, so you do not have to restart nvim for changes to take effect.
-- Optional JSON-formatting and sorting of the snippet file. ([Useful when version-controlling your snippet collection](#version-controlling-snippets--snippet-file-formatting).)
+- The snippet JSON is automatically formatted and sorted (relevant when version controlling snippets).
 - Snippet/file selection via `telescope`, `snacks`, or `vim.ui.select`.
 - Automatic bootstrapping of the snippet folder or new snippet files if needed.
 - Supports only [VSCode-style